OpenZeppelin/openzeppelin-whitepaper/whitepaper.md

 OS, and payments executed with the platform's ZEP tokens, thus enabling an effective in-OS economy between service providers and their client applications.
-This model would allow, for example, any smart contract to store data both in Filecoin and StorJ at the same time, without the need to use either's native token, paying both with ZEP.
+This model would allow, for example, any smart contract to store data both in Filecoin and Storj at the same time, without the need to use either's native token, paying both with ZEP.

 Though smart contracts are currently quite limited in their interactions